Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Conclusions

 \section{Conclusions}

-In this paper, we proposed a resource-efficient zero-touch PFR for stateful VNFs in the context of embedded SFC in an underlying NFV-enabled network.
+We proposed a resource-efficient \textit{zero-touch PFR} for stateful VNFs in the context of embedded SFC in an underlying NFV-enabled network.
 We formulated an optimization problem aiming to minimize a weighted cost including network resource usage cost and wrong decision penalty.
-Inspired by ETSI and ITU, we proposed a novel impending failure model where each VNF's state transition follows a Markov process.
 As a solution, we customized state-of-the-art DRL-based algorithms such as SAC and PPO.
-Also, a hybrid NN structure consisting of LSTM layers was proposed to capture the impending failure time dependency to improve ZT-PFR performance.
-Further, we applied the concept of AoI to strike a balance between the event and scheduling-based monitoring to guarantee the network's tolerable freshness level.
-Several simulation scenarios were conducted to showcase the efficiency of our DRL algorithms and a fair comparison with baselines was provided.
-The experiments illustrated that no-discount LSTM-SAC and LSTM-PPO outperform other algorithms and showed promising performance in ZT-PFR.
-For future works, we intend to examine our ZT-PFR model in practical network environments, and improve its performance in a larger network dimensions.
+We adopted a hybrid NN structure consisting of LSTM layers to capture the impending-failure time dependency, resulting in ZT-PFR performance improvement.
+We proposed a novel simulated environment considering impending-failure concept, inspired by ETSI \cite{ETSI_fault} and ITU \cite{ITU_fault}, to train and test our DRL agents.
+Moreover, we applied the concept of AoI to strike a balance between the event and scheduling-based monitoring to guarantee the network's tolerable freshness level.
+Several simulation scenarios are conducted to showcase the efficiency of our DRL algorithms and provide a fair comparison with baseline methods.
+The results illustrated that no-discount LSTM-SAC and LSTM-PPO outperform other algorithms with remarkable performance in ZT-PFR.
+However, we remark that NFV environments has an ever-changing nature.
+Hence, learning methods for such environments should be in an online fashion with fast training and higher sample efficiency, thus studying such methods could be an interesting research direction.
+For future works, we intend to examine our ZT-PFR model in practical network environments, extend our model to tackle dynamic and ever-changing NFV environments, and improve its performance in a larger network dimensions.